The CBD Guide

 Topical applications have one of the slowest absorption rates of any cannabinoid delivery methods, however, its effects should last a solid five hours.

-Pre-prohibition industrial Hemp was widely utilised in many topical preparations for treating various common skin ailments and cosmetic complaints.
+Pre-prohibition industrial Hemp was widely utilized in many topical preparations for treating various common skin ailments and cosmetic complaints.

 Cannabis oil can be used it the production of Cosmetics and Topicals such as